Advocacy

 Learn more about the Attorney General’s Human Trafficking Project and the Task Force.

 SCCADVASA plays a vital role as a link between direct service providers, state legislators, and policy developers to amplify the voice of all survivors.
-We understand that sometimes seemingly simple things can become very real roadblocks for survivors and victims of trauma, preventing them from accessing care.
-Whether it is as members of the Governor’s Domestic Violence Task Force or the Immigrant Victim Network, or through our advocacy work with allies such as the Department of Education or the Department of Social Services, SCCADVASA brings a unified voice to address systemic needs.
+We understand that sometimes seemingly simple things can become very real roadblocks for survivors and victims of trauma.
+SCCADVASA advocates for systems that work for survivors instead of against them.